datatyper/learn-git/Useful Git Commands.md

 git log
 ```
 This will show you,
-* The 40 character SHA value (a label for your set of changes)
+* The 40 character SHA-1 hash value (a unique label for your set of changes)
 * Metadata (including the Author and Date of the changes)
 * The commit message (which is why it's important to write descriptive messages when committing)